 Nayantara has conducted research spanning Alzheimer’s disease etiology, cognition, and anemia epidemiology in Tunisia.
 She interned with the U.S. State Department’s Bureau of Educational and Cultural Affairs, developing written, visual, and video content highlighting alumni of exchange programs for four years.
 With these diverse skills and interests, Nayantara will pursue a multidisciplinary career in activism, healthcare, and community-building.
 She is passionate about equity, social justice, and human rights, and how these can be approached through empathy and research.

-Sachi Chan (she/her) is currently an MSc candidate in Translational Health Sciences, learning how to translate scientific research into healthcare innovations.
+Sachi Chan (she/her) is an MSc candidate in Translational Health Sciences, learning how to translate scientific research into healthcare innovations.
 Her interdisciplinary background spans healthcare, social entrepreneurship, communications, and youth engagement.
 She is currently building Invite Health (invitehealth.beehiiv.com), a newsletter that aims to support students in building their healthcare careers by democratizing access to job opportunities.
 With Invite Health's global reach, Sachi has realized that providing access to job opportunities is the catalyst for building future global health leaders amongst young people.

 Sachi views global health as all health: diseases and health do not stay within borders; we live in an interconnected world and health is tied to everything.
 Specifically, Sachi is interested in getting more young people involved with global health solutions, preventative / primary healthcare, and using social entrepreneurship as an innovative enterprise model.

 Moureen Caroline Ochieng is an aspiring global health modeller, researcher, and data scientist with a strong interest in applying mathematical modelling, data analysis, and digital innovation to tackle pressing public health challenges.
-She is currently pursuing an MSc in Modelling for Global Health at the University of Oxford, supported by the AFOX Mastercard Foundation Scholarship.
+She is currently pursuing an MSc in Modelling for Global Health at Oxford, supported by the AFOX Mastercard Foundation Scholarship.

 With a background in software engineering and health data analytics, Moureen has contributed to several interdisciplinary projects, including modelling the impact of malaria vaccination on malaria incidence in Bugiri District with the IDEMU Mathematical Modelling Unit (Uganda); conducting time-series forecasting of COVID-19 cases during the Code First Girls UK Data Science Bootcamp; and performing exploratory data analysis on prostate cancer under the Kaggle X BIPOC Mentorship Program.
 Her work focuses on bridging research with real-world application, with growing interests in infectious disease dynamics, health equity, and digital health innovation.